 If your smoke alarms are placed near ovens or furnaces, you can expect that your alarm may always trigger.
 This is because these appliances can generate combustion particles that your smoke detectors are sensitive to.
 Your smoke detectors should be placed at least 10 feet away from high humidity areas and 20 feet away from heating appliances.
 This way, you can enjoy your activities without sacrificing your safety in the house.
 By keeping an appropriate distance between your smoke detectors and the burning source, you can reduce unwanted false alarms.
 Make sure to also ventilate the area as much as possible so that the smoke will not linger and accumulate.

 Make sure the smoke alarms going off without the presence of fire or other threatening conditions.
-On the following tips can help you reset smoke detecor to stoping false alarms.
+On the following tips can learn how to reset smoke detecors to stop the false alarms.

 Step 1.
 Ckeck the file alarm system, and make sure the smoke detector is still intact.